 The PEI Rape and Sexual Assault Centre offers a variety of services related to sexual abuse and recovery.
 However it is important to remember that there are services we do not provide.
 This page specifies what direct services we offer, and describes some of the practices and principles of the PEIRSAC.
 For further inquiries, please contact us.

-- Individual and Group Therapy (see below for more information)
+- Individual Therapy (see below for more information)

 - Support and Information (see below for more information)